hrparab99/BashBlaze-7-Days-of-Bash-Scripting-Challenge/Challenges/Day_2/Day_2.1_count_of_charachter_in_line.md

-# Day 2 Bash Scripting Challenge - Interactive File and Directory Explorer
+# Day 2 Bash Scripting Challenge - Count of charachter in line

 Welcome to Day 2 of the Bash Scripting Challenge!
-In this challenge, you will create a bash script that serves as an interactive file and directory explorer.
-The script will allow you to explore the files and directories in the current path and provide a character counting feature for the user's input.
+In this challenge, you will provide a character counting feature for the user's input.

 ### Part 2: Character Counting